What Muscles Does a Rowing Machine work, Are you someone who is looking for a rowing machine and wants to know what muscles does a rowing

 What muscles does rowing work the most?

-rowing machine muscle gain The beauty of the rowing workout is that it activates the lower body (such as the quads and glutes), the
+rowing machine muscle gains The beauty of the rowing workout is that it activates the lower body (such as the quads and glutes), the

 upper body (such as the deltoid and lats), and the core muscles (the coveted abdominal muscles) at the same time.